What is an Elevated Flare System?

-- Elevated flares commonly used in oil and gas industry.
-Most economical.
+- Elevated flares: Commonly used in the oil and gas industry and the most economical.

-- Enclosed flares when visible flame not acceptable.
-Also used for offshore facilities.
-Advantage : Low noise and radiation levels; Disadvantage: Poor dispersion of gases during flameout condition (flare needs to be tripped on gas detection)
+- Disadvantage: Poor dispersion of gases during flameout condition (flare needs to be tripped on gas detection)

 Types of Elevated Flares (Fig. 2):

-- Self supported stacks: Simplest and most economical design; Stack height up to 100 ft overall height; As the flare height and/or wind loading increases, the diameter and wall thickness required become very large and expensive.
+Simplest and most economical design; Stack height up to 100 ft overall height; As the flare height and/or wind loading increases, the diameter and wall thickness required to become very large and expensive.

-- Non-assisted flares are the flares which does not use any assist media and typically used for hydrocarbon or vapour streams that do not cause smoking (i.e. For clean burning gases like methane, hydrogen, carbon monoxide, ammonia, hydrogen sulphide) or when smoke is not a consideration.
+- Non-assisted flares are the flares that do not use any assist media and typically used for hydrocarbon or vapor streams that do not cause smoking (i.e. For clean-burning gases like methane, hydrogen, carbon monoxide, ammonia, hydrogen sulfide) or when smoke is not a consideration.

 CO + H2O ⇌ CO2 + H2

 - Air-assisted flares (Fig. 3) are used where smokeless burning is required.
 It is used when steam is not available or where low-pressure air delivery offers a lower cost. (the only fraction of requirement of air is mixed with flare gas to promote momentum which effectively entrains additional combustion air from surrounding).

 - Fire zone: Wetted areas within a 300 m2 (3200 ft2) plot area shall be considered when a system’s relief loads are calculated.

 - Flare gas flow rate: Tip diameter is decided based on design flowrate.